KShebek/cbe504/main.typ

 Distinct from the PSSH, we can consider a scenario where one or more of the reversible reaction steps are effectively in equilibrium, which we will refer to as the quasi-equilibrium hypothesis.
 Note that we are referring to a _reaction_ here rather than the lifetime of a _species_, the latter of which was the case when invoking PSSH.
-For the sake of clarity, the PSSH and quasi-equilibrium approximations generally differ in which steps are considered relatively fast: $ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $ where, for the model reaction schemes, we have $k_(1)<<k_(-1),k_2$ and $k_(1),k_(-1)>>k_2$ for PSSH and quasi-equilibrium, respectively.
+For the sake of clarity, the PSSH and quasi-equilibrium approximations generally differ in which steps are considered relatively fast.
+For example,
+$ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $
+where, for the model reaction schemes, we have $k_(1)<<k_(-1),k_2$ and $k_(1),k_(-1)>>k_2$ for PSSH and quasi-equilibrium, respectively.
 #footnote[For additional details, refers to J.F.
 Perez-Benito, "Some Considerations on the Fundamentals of Chemical Kinetics: Steady State, Quasi-Equilibrium, and Transition State Theory", _J.
 Chem.
 Educ._, 94, 1238--1246 (2017).]
 PSSH would imply that $r_ce("X") approx 0$, and the quasi-equilibrium approxmation would imply that $r_1 = r_(1)^+ - r_(1)^- approx 0$, where $r_1$ is the net rate of the fast equilibrium step.